 - Have a wind down time.
 No later than 8:00pm, my kids are in their rooms and in their beds.
-They are permitted to read quietly and occasionally use technology.
+They are permitted to read quietly.
 By the time lights go out, they are settled.
 Plus you get the added benefit of enhancing their reading skills.

 - Have high expectations for bed time.
 I expect my kids to go to bed when I tell them to.
 Crazy thought, huh?
 As a parent, I refuse to accept anything other than what I expect.
 If things aren’t going that way, I work at changing the behavior.
 I don’t give up and let the child decide what is best.

 - Be mindful of chocolate, sugar and caffeine consumed after 3pm.
 They really do make a difference!

 Our bedtime habits started when my kids were very young

 I am sensitive to the fact that most people reading this post are trying to correct bad habits, but I can’t talk about good bedtime habits without at least mentioning that I put in years of hard work at the beginning.
 Sleep was one thing that I wanted my kids to be very good at, so I concentrated much effort on training them to enjoy sleeping.
 I don’t regret that.
 No one in my family dreads bedtime or throws fits.
 Even my 2 year old is generally very compliant on his own.
 I promise you, this is largely because of the training that I have done with them as infants/toddlers.

 So how do you get your kids to stay in bed?